doctorfree/Asciiville/README.md

   <img src="art/pics/typewriter-art.jpg" style="width:600px;height:800px;">
 </p>

+#### Teletype Art

 Typewriter art was succeeded by Teletype art using character sets such as the Baudot code which predated ASCII.
 Text images produced on a TTY or RTTY have been discovered as early as 1923.

+### Computer Generated Text Art

+#### Line Printer Art

 In the 1960s Andries van Dam and Kenneth Knowlton were producing realistic images using line printers by overprinting several characters on top of one another.
-This was still not ASCII art as they were using EBCDIC rather than ASCII but it was astonishingly good.
+This technique used EBCDIC rather than ASCII.
 Line printer art flourished throughout the 1970s as anyone who had a job in a computer lab back then will tell you.
 Everybody learned how to print a Snoopy banner.

+#### ASCII Art

 In the late 1970s and early 1980s computer bulletin board systems, email users, game designers, Usenet news groups, and others began using ASCII art to represent images.
 ASCII artists invented Emoticons, short small combinations of characters which represented the user's emotional state - happy, sad, angry, and more.
 Email messages and Usenet newsgroups were littered with :) and {:> and the Golden Age of ASCII art flourished throughout the 1990s.

 This technique of representing images as text found its way into the source code of computer programs as a way to represent company or product logos.